Prateekiiitg56/SplitterAi/README.md

 Independent subtasks run in parallel.
 Dependent subtasks run in sequence.
 The system is triggerable via CLI, an HTTP webhook (for n8n), and later, voice.

-**Analogy:** A manager (Planner) hands out tickets to specialist workers (Coder / Auditor / Tester).
+**Analogy:** A Planner hands out tickets to specialist workers (Coder / Auditor / Tester).
 Workers whose tickets don't touch the same files work simultaneously.
 Workers whose tickets depend on another ticket's output wait their turn.
 A final step combines everyone's output into one result.

 ---